 In the past, you could get arrested for loitering.
 Moving through the world with no apparent purpose was considered very suspicious behaviour.
 Today, things have improved and spending your day doing nothing is rather viewed as something that's good for you.

 You’ll love days like these, just getting in the car and driving.
-A road trip is something everyone should do at some point.
+A road trip in northern Sweden is something everyone should do at some point.
 The destination Swedish Lapland covers 25% of Sweden and has the highest mountains, the deepest lakes and the largest forests.
 From the Arctic Alpine landscape of the mountains to the more urban Arctic settings along the coast, you’ll find an exciting destination the size of Austria but with a mere 300,000 inhabitants.
 Rich in nature, and with little in the way of crowds.
 Driving through the destination is not a bad idea at all.
 See how the landscape transforms.
 Meet the shifting seasons.
 Find your inner driver, somewhere in there under the midnight sun or the northern lights.

 Someone wise is said to have come up with: “The windscreen is large, the rear-view mirror is small”.
 You’re supposed to long for what’s in front of you, behind the next bend or crest along the road.
 There are places you’ll only get to because it makes sense when you’re driving.
 Blattnicksele near Sorsele, Moskosel near Arvidsjaur, Övre Svartlå near Boden, Junosuando near Pajala and Österjörn near Skellefteå are no metropolises, yet so beautiful.
 Somewhere along the way you’ll wonder what it would be like to live right there.
 But that’s not why you’re on the road.
 The reason for going is wanting to see something new.
 Not settling for settling down.
 To make a road trip a road trip, you mustn’t have a goal in mind.
 Going from a to b is just transport.
 Then you might as well take a plane, bus, train or just beam yourself there.
 Driving a car, because you have an urge to drive, means you can think about things you never have time for otherwise.